 Fan Delay sets the number of scans between the reset of each Control Module (relay) on an addressable circuit.
-This is to allow for the staggered restart of fans when the system is reset.
+This allows for the staggered restart of fans when the system is reset.
 This option can be enabled or disabled on each addressable circuit as required.
 It has no affect on Control Modules (supervising).